home-assistant/home-assistant.io/source/_integrations/matter.markdown

 ## Thread

-Matter goes hand-in-hand with (but is not the same as) [Thread](/integrations/thread).
-Thread is a low power radio mesh networking technology.
+Matter goes hand-in-hand with (but is not the same as) {% term Thread %}. {% term Thread %} is a low power radio mesh networking technology.
 Much like Zigbee, but with the key difference that it is _IP-addressable_, making it the perfect companion transport protocol for Matter.

 <div class='note'>
-Many devices that (will) hit the market will use Thread for radio communication and Matter as a control protocol, but this is not guaranteed.
+Many devices that (will) hit the market will use {% term Thread %} for radio communication and Matter as a control protocol, but this is not guaranteed.
 For example, Thread-based devices are available that only support Apple HomeKit or some vendor-specific communication protocol.
 There are also a few cases where you need to apply for a (beta) firmware update on the device to enable Matter as a communication protocol.
 Therefore, do not assume Matter support when you see a Thread logo when looking for devices.
-Please be sure to look for the *Matter* logo itself (on either Wi-Fi/Ethernet-based devices or Thread) or any other confirmation by the manufacturer that the device supports Matter.
+Please be sure to look for the *Matter* logo itself (on either Wi-Fi/Ethernet-based devices or {% term Thread %}) or any other confirmation by the manufacturer that the device supports Matter.
 </div>

 ## Bluetooth used during commissioning

 Most (if not all) Matter-compliant devices will also have a Bluetooth chip onboard, this is to ease commissioning (a somewhat technical term for adding a device to your controller).
 Bluetooth will not be used to control a device but only to pair it after unboxing or factory resetting.
 The Home Assistant controller uses the Home Assistant Companion app to do {% term commissioning %}, so you can bring your phone close to the device you want to {% term commission %}.
 The controller will then send your network credentials to your device over Bluetooth in the {% term commissioning %} process.
-If that succeeds, the device will communicate over its native interface, meaning Wi-Fi, Ethernet, or Thread.
+If that succeeds, the device will communicate over its native interface, meaning Wi-Fi, Ethernet, or {% term Thread %}.

 <div class='note'>
 Although your Home Assistant server might have a Bluetooth adapter on board that the controller can use to {% term commission %} devices, we choose not to utilize that adapter.
 Mainly to prevent issues with the built-in Bluetooth integration but also because it makes more sense to bring your mobile devices close to the Matter device you'd like to {% term commission %}.